 Victor is known for his unique shooting style: capturing beautiful coverage with a sense of movement, intentionality, and a strong point of view.
 Combined with the very best camera technology today, his visuals set a standard for verite documentary cinematography.

 Victor owns an Arri Alexa Mini, Canon C300 mark ii, Sony A7s ii, and DJI Inspire 2 drone.
 He speaks Spanish, and is Hostile Environment Training Certified.
+FAA Section 507 licensed and insured for commercial drone operation.
 He graduated from Columbia University in New York, where he studied Economics-Philosophy and History.
 In between shoots, he likes to rock climb and take photos of dogs.